jhfnetboy/neuralnetworksanddeeplearning_2Chinese/README.md

 # neuralnetworksanddeeplearning_2Chinese
-i try to translate the book: neuralnetworksanddeeplearning.com  into chinese i am jhfnetboy,a engineer from China:) just for fun to learn NN or DL or ML knowledge:)
+I try to translate the book: neuralnetworksanddeeplearning.com  into chinese

+i am jhfnetboy,a engineer from China:)

+just for fun to learn NN or DL or ML knowledge:)

 In academic work, please cite this book as: Michael A. Nielsen, "Neural Networks and Deep Learning", Determination Press, 2015